user-synax/Kivo/docs.md

 ### Group settings

-Open the group, then click **Group settings** in the chat header (gear / people icon).
-On XL screens the panel sits on the right; on smaller screens it is a drawer.
+Open the group, then click **Group settings** in the chat header.
+On wide screens the panel sits on the right; on smaller screens it is a drawer.

 **Admins can:**